 Curled once about the house, and fell asleep.

 Critics are divided as to the symbolism of the yellow smog.
-Michael North wrote, “The yellow fog that rubs its back upon the window-panes” appears clearly to every reader as a cat, but the cat itself is absent, represented explicitly only in parts — back, muzzle, tongue — and by its actions — licking, slipping, leaping, curling.
-The metaphor has in a sense been hollowed out to be replaced by a series of metonyms, and thus it stands as a rhetorical introduction to what follows.”
-Metonym, according to Terry Eagleton, is the sum of parts – in this poem, the ‘cat’ that is made by the yellow fog is fragmented and ghostly.
-It is never explicitly stated to be a cat, but hinted at.
+Michael North wrote, “The yellow fog that rubs its back upon the window-panes” appears clearly to every reader as a cat.
+Still, the cat itself is absent, represented explicitly only in parts — back, muzzle, tongue — and by its actions — licking, slipping, leaping, curling.
+The metaphor has, in a sense, been hollowed out to be replaced by a series of metonyms, and thus it stands as a rhetorical introduction to what follows.”
+According to Terry Eagleton, Metonym is the sum of parts – in this poem, the ‘cat’ that is made by the yellow fog is fragmented and ghostly.
+It is never explicitly stated to be a cat but hinted at.

-The fragmentation of the cat could also symbolize the fragmentation of Prufrock’s psyche; the very schism that is leading him to have this conversation, his hope of risking, and his terror of risking, his interest in women, and his terror of them.
+The fragmentation of the cat could also symbolize the fragmentation of Prufrock’s psyche, the very schism that is leading him to have this conversation, his hope of risk, and his terror of risking his interest in women, and his terror of them.
 Much like the cat, Prufrock is on the outside looking in at a world that has not been prepared for him.

-Furthermore, fragmentation is a Modernist technique, which had not since been seen before in literature, and was probably not very well received by the high circle of literary elite.
-Modernist poets and writers believed that their artistry should mirror the chaotic world that they lived in; seldom is meaning, in the real world, parcelled up and handed over in whole parts.
+Furthermore, fragmentation is a Modernist technique that had not since been seen before in literature and was probably not very well received by the literary elite’s high circle.
+Modernist poets and writers believed that their artistry should mirror the chaotic world they lived in; seldom is meaning, in the real world, parcelled up and handed over in whole parts.
 But in pieces.
-This is why the poem is so significantly argued over: the very fragmentation that Eliot wrote for it is the wealth of a seemingly inexhaustible source of reasonings.
+This is why the poem is so significantly argued over the very fragmentation that Eliot wrote, for it is the wealth of a seemingly inexhaustible source of reasonings.
 One can take almost any approach, any assignation of meaning, to J. Prufrock and his world.
 One can make their own meaning from the clues that are provided by Eliot’s writing.

 And indeed there will be time